-The Future of Plastic
+The future of plastic

 One kilogram of plastic can produce approximately one liter of oil.
 The conversion process requires approximately 1 kWh of electricity, which is worth approximately 20 cents.

 By converting plastic into oil, we are eliminating CO2 pollution.
-Although the end product is still a fuel that will give off CO2 when burnt, this recycling method could revolutionize the way plastics are treated.
+Although the end product is still a fuel that will give off CO2 when burnt, this recycling method could revolutionize the way waste plastics are treated.
 It raises awareness of the potential of plastic fuel.

 The machine uses highly efficient pyrolysis which is the transformation of a compound into a smaller and simpler compound under high temperatures.
-It is able to process different types of plastics such as polyethylene, polystyrene and polypropylene.
+It is able to process different types of plastics such as polyethylene, polystyrene, and polypropylene.
 However, it is unable to process PET bottles.